-Our work has extended to war-torn Liberia, West Africa in 1992 to Burundian civil conflict in 2015.
+Our work has extended from war-torn Liberia, West Africa in 1992 to the Burundian civil conflict in 2015.

-The devastating first and second Liberian civil wars (1989 to 1996, and 1999 to 2003), saw Liberia, its communities and entire infrastructure decimated.
+The devastating first and second Liberian civil wars (1989 to 1996, and 1999 to 2003), saw Liberia, its communities, and its entire infrastructure decimated.
 Its population was left traumatised while the wide use of child soldiers and deep associated trauma generated an urgent requirement for rehabilitation and sustainable social reintegration.

-Alongside this practical support, we ran workshops and 1:1 training and support in the development of micro enterprise and the use of limited communal assets alongside community, project and Leadership Development.
+Alongside this practical support, we ran workshops and 1:1 training and support in the development of micro-enterprise and the use of limited communal assets alongside the community, project, and Leadership Development.